ruixuantan/fourpartsweb/README.md

 ## Deployment ##
 ### Heroku ###
 Ensure set up of initial app and postgres add-on in Heroku.
+Create an `instance/settings.py` file, similar to that in `config/settings.py`, but with the actual production keys.

 In app.py, change `app.config.from_object('config.settings')` to `app.config.from_object('instance.settings')`